 Exploring the potential of an AI self-care coach for GSK

-We gained insights via a tailored, multi-method research approach.
-These then guided GSK to take the next steps in the development of its AI and voice strategy for healthcare advice in a retail setting.
+A tailored, multi-method research approach guiding GSK to take the next steps in the development of its AI and voice strategy for healthcare advice in a retail setting.

 In 2019, as part of a Technology Incubator initiative, the GSK (USA) Shopper Insights team started to explore the role of an AI Self-Care Coach, which shoppers can interact with in a retail healthcare environment.
 This AI Coach was still very much in Beta; but it was essentially an avatar you can ask questions and receive advice from, on various healthcare needs.